iamaspacecoyote/causalinference/README.md

 1. Clone or download files from this Git repository

-2. Open the R project file (Causal Inference.Rproj) in R version 4.2 or higher.
+2. Open the R project file (Causal Inference.Rproj) using RStudio version 2023.03.0+386 and R version 4.2.3 or higher.

 - The Quarto file (causalinf.qmd) can be used to generate the final HTML presentation.